 - We’ve expanded our requirements for when masks and gloves must be worn—and documented them for clients and Care Pros.

 - We’re following local and state agency guidance in every market we serve so we have the latest information and can update our protocols based on current guidance.

 - To support our industry—and the safety of clients and caregivers everywhere—we’re sharing our resources and best practices with the home care community.

-While home is the safest place for your loved one during these uncertain times, not all home care agencies can offer the same level of assurance.
+While home is the best place for your loved one during these uncertain times, not all home care agencies can offer the same level of support.
 Be sure you’re working with an agency that prioritizes the health and well-being of your family and your caregivers—and has systems and protocols in place to support your safety.